bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 3518 - Christ is forever He who determines to take personal responsibility for the full depth of human depravity.

  - loc 3583 - Everywhere I could see great stratified multi-storied pyramids of glass, some small, some large, some overlapping, some separate—all akin to modern skyscrapers; all full of people striving to reach each pyramid’s very pinnacle.
 But there was something above that pinnacle, a domain outside each pyramid, in which all were nested.
 That was the privileged position of the eye that could or perhaps chose to soar freely above the fray; that chose not to dominate any specific group or cause but instead to somehow simultaneously transcend all.
 That was attention, itself, pure and untrammeled: detached, alert, watchful attention, waiting to act when the time was right and the place had been established.

+ - loc 3583 - Everywhere I could see great stratified multi-storied pyramids of glass, some small, some large, some overlapping, some separate—all akin to modern skyscrapers; all full of people striving to reach each pyramid’s very pinnacle.
+But there was something above that pinnacle, a domain outside each pyramid, in which all were nested.
+That was the privileged position of the eye that could or perhaps chose to soar freely above the fray; that chose not to dominate any specific group or cause but instead to somehow simultaneously transcend all.
+That was attention, itself, pure and untrammeled: detached, alert, watchful attention, waiting to act

  - loc 3592 - To obtain the greatest possible prize—the establishment of the Kingdom of God on Earth, the resurrection of Paradise—the individual must conduct his or her life in a manner that requires the rejection of immediate gratification, of natural and perverse desires alike, no matter how powerfully and convincingly and realistically those are offered, and dispense, as well with the temptations of evil.